Enterprise Agreement

 Structural Difference: Bundled vs. Modular

 The EA is a traditional master agreement: heavily negotiated, fixed-term, and comprehensive.
-You define your product scope, pricing tiers, and legal clauses upfront.
+You define your product scope, negotiate pricing, and agree on legal clauses upfront.

 MCA‑E, in contrast, is a flexible shell agreement.
 You sign a short core agreement once, and new product-specific terms are dynamically added as you subscribe to new services.
 Microsoft updates these terms continuously, and you accept them by purchasing.